 - Add a certification to your resume that separates you from the competition and helps you earn more money

-- Content developed from individuals who have been CAEs and have spent years training other CAEs.
+- Content developed from individuals who have been CAEs multiple times and have spent years training and coaching other successful CAEs.

-Who the Certified Chief Audit Executive (cCAE) course is for:
+Who the Certified Chief Audit Executive® (cCAE™) course is for:

 - Individuals who want to become a CAE, and know have this certification on their resume will make it easier to get that job.

 - Individuals new to the role of a CAE, who want a step-by-step outline of how to run a successful internal audit group.